Caroline Fleming

-Caroline Elisabeth Ada Fleming (born 9 September 1975), styled as Baroness Caroline Elizabeth Ada Iuel-Brockdorff until 2001, is a Danish socialite and media personality, who has owned Valdemar's Castle until 2014.
+Caroline Elisabeth Ada Fleming (née Baroness Caroline Elizabeth Ada Iuel-Brockdorff; born 9 September 1975) is a Danish socialite and media personality, who owned Valdemar's Castle until 2014.
 She is known as the host of the Kanal 4 reality television series Danmarks Næste Topmodel (2010–2014) and as a main cast member on the Bravo reality television series Ladies of London (2015–2017).

 Early life

 Baroness Caroline Elizabeth Ada Iuel-Brockdorff was born into Danish nobility at Valdemar's Castle on the Danish island of Tåsinge, near Svendborg, in southern Denmark, on 9 September 1975, as the daughter to Baron Niels Krabbe Juel-Brockdorff, a landowner, and his first wife, Baroness Margaretha Juel-Brockdorff (née Lundgren), a socialite.
 She has a sister.
 She is the 11th generation of landowners after the naval hero Niels Juel.
 Her godfather is Count Preben Ahlefeldt Laurvig.

 Career

 Fleming rose to prominence as the original host on the Kanal 4 reality television series Danmarks Næste Topmodel.
 After the fifth season, she stepped down as the host of the show.

 Fleming has authored two Danish cookbooks, Baronessen går i køkkenet (The Baroness in the Kitchen), and Baronessens sunde fastfood (The Baroness's Heathy Fastfood), both of which were published in 2010.
 She has authored an English cookbook, Cook Yourself Happy: The Danish Way, which was published in 2017.

 Fleming has made a perfume series of "Eau de Vie" and "Eau de Vie: Josephine", the latter of which is named after her daughter.